strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

 2. In the Confirmation dialog that opens, you can choose to:
     - **Unpublish and keep last draft**, so that all the content you currently have in the Draft tab is preserved, but the all the content from the Published tab is definitely gone
     - **Unpublish and replace last draft** to discard any existing content in the Draft tab and replace it with the content of all fields from the Published tab
-3. Click **Confirm** with your choice.
+3. Click **Confirm**.
 The desired changes will be applied to both the Draft and Published tabs and the new status of the entry will also be reflected below the entry title.

 <!-- TODO: add screenshot? -->